cheuktingli/psitip/README.rst

 See `Options`_ for options for the solver.

-WARNING: It is possible for inaccuracies in the solver to result in wrong output in Psitip.
+WARNING: It is possible for inaccuracies in the solver to result in wrong output in PSITIP.
 Try switching to another solver if a problem is encountered.

 |
 |